MicrosoftDocs/azure-devops-docs/docs/report/admin/add-a-report-server.md

  	![TFS needs this database for reporting](media/change-database.png)

-4. When you specify the database server connection, include the instance name and the server name, separated by a slash (\).
+4. When you specify the database server connection, include the instance name and the server name, separated by a backslash (`\`).

 	![Include the instance name, if any](media/report-database-server.png)
 	If you aren't using a named instance, you can just provide the server name.